inventory management

 Craftybase — Inventory Tracking Built for Makers

-Automatic Low Stock Alerts
+Low Stock Alerts for Materials and Products

 Raw Material Tracking

-Batch Production Tracking
+Batch Production Records

-Stock Push — Two-Way Shopify Sync
+Two-Way Shopify Sync

-Craftybase imports your Shopify orders automatically and adjusts inventory levels in real time.
-And with Stock Push, it syncs your product counts back to Shopify too, so your listings always reflect what you actually have.
+Craftybase imports Shopify orders and adjusts inventory levels automatically.
+With Stock Push, it also syncs finished product counts back to Shopify, so your listings reflect what you actually have without manual updates after every production run.

 True Cost of Goods